 5 property management business structures and when to use them

-Profit Optimisation Distribution Zones, or PODZ™, should only be used for large property management businesses.
-In this structure, a portfolio manager is employed as an associate portfolio manager who is responsible for meeting targets.
-Their role is to manage a large portfolio of properties and achieve maximum retention, growth and profitability.
-In return, they receive a percentage of the profit gained from their portfolio.
+Profit Optimisation Distribution Zones, or PODZ™, although undeniably an effective property management business structure, is not suitable for Property Management Agencies who are just growing their first 50 doors.
+It should only be implemented for large property management businesses.
+In this structure, the management employs a portfolio manager as an associate portfolio manager who is expected to meet goals and targets.
+The role of an associate portfolio manager is to manage a large portfolio of properties and achieve maximum retention, growth, and profitability.
+As compensation, they receive a percentage of the profit gained from their portfolio.

-Hyper Uberised Business Zones, or HUBZ™, ensure business stability and asset protection.
-HUBZ is only suitable for super agencies managing 2000 or more properties.
-Each cell has an appointed team leader, six portfolio managers, three PMCs, one leasing consultant, one receptionist, and one ‘floating’ property manager.
-Each portfolio manager is assigned a portfolio of properties like they would under the portfolio-based structure.
+Hyper Uberised Business Zones, or HUBZ™, is another structure that ensures business stability and asset protection.
+HUBZ can only be considered as a viable property management business structure for super agencies managing 2000 or more properties.
+Each pod must have at least an appointed team leader, six portfolio managers, three PMCs, one leasing consultant, one receptionist, and one ‘floating’ property manager.
+A portfolio of properties will then be assigned to each portfolio manager like they would under the portfolio-based structure.

 When it comes to choosing the best property management business structure for your agency, the key is to plan ahead and remain flexible as you grow.
 This allows you to know, well in advance, the right structure for your business to ensure your agency has the best chance at succeeding.